baoqiangma96/XAI_evaluation_HNC/README.md

 What to upload

 One or more input .npz files
-These come directly from Part 1 (preprocessed data) (e.g., CHUM-001_input.npz).
+These come directly from Part 1 ( in ./Data/preprocessed_npz/ ) (e.g., CHUM-001_input.npz).

 What you can do

-Select the XAI methods you want to run
-(only checked methods will be executed)
+Select the XAI methods you want to run  (only checked methods will be executed)

 Adjust heatmap transparency (alpha)